viviparous/zsystat/README.md

 = Objective =

-I began this project to monitor connexions created by Web browsing.
+To monitor connexions created by Web browsing.
 I wanted a simple-as-possible solution to run in a Linux terminal so I could copy/paste the IP addresses and research the infrastructure.

 I wanted a maintainable solution that I could extend easily.
 For better or for worse, *this is all shell programming*. (^;

-= Features =
+= How To Use =

-I gradually added other monitoring features, such as network activity, CPU core usage, and data about process affinity.
-I use a Raspberry Pi and I find this data interesting.
+Save the Bash file to disk, run the file in a terminal.

 I run zsystat in a _foot_ terminal in Wayland.
 The _foot_ terminal makes it possible to reduce the font size of one terminal window without affecting the font size in other _foot_ windows.

 *Conky* is a much prettier project but zsystat gives me the functionality that I want.

+= Features =

+* show IP addresses for cennexions being created (can copy using mouse)
+* network activity (transmit and receive)
+* CPU core usage and process affinity
+* RAM and swap

 = Screenshots =